milasudril/anja/README.md

 	sudo apt-get install jackd2 pkg-config libgtk-3-dev g++ blender inkscape \
 		libjack-jackd2-dev libsndfile-dev libgtksourceview-3.0-dev \
-		libjemalloc-dev Xvfb octave
+		libjemalloc-dev xvfb octave xsltproc
 	make

-In order to compile `maike`, you will also need `libjansson-dev`.
-You may need to add a more up-to-date version of blender.
+In order to compile `maike`, you will also need `libjansson-dev`. **You may need to add a more up-to-date version of `blender`**.
 Ubuntu users can use this PPA:

  * https://launchpad.net/~thomas-schiex/+archive/ubuntu/blender